A Chart of US Federal Holidays

 * Some holidays are not on their typical date because it lands on a weekend.

-The dates shown here are the possible "day-off-from-work" dates.
+The dates shown in the chart are the possible "day-off-from-work" dates.
 See list above for actual dates.

 Easter & Passover